Cmput404-Lab-Assignment/CMPUT404-assignment-webserver/README.md

 See status code in the web page:
 --

-* Uncomment the line 61
+* Uncomment the line 61 in server.py
 * Then run python3 server.py
 * Go to the web page, you can see status code in the page